IN-CORE/incore-docs/manual_jb/content/analyses/nci_functionality.md

 This analysis computes the output of the Leontief equation for functional dependencies between two interdependent networks having functionality information per node.
-These dependencies capture cascading dependencies on infrastructure functionality, expressed in terms of discrete points.
+These dependencies capture cascading dependencies on infrastructure functionality, expressed in terms of discretized times.

 The output of the computation consists of a dataset with EPN cascading functionality accompanying the original discrete ones.